Inside: Ways to incorporate wintertime fun into CVC activities for PreK and kindergarten.

 Building words with marshmallows may warm up preschoolers and kindergartners on a cold winter’s day, but they’ll also love to slide into CVC activities with these CVC Blending Sliders.
 I love using CVC activities like this one to help teach decoding.

 Great for beginners, this CVC activity uses sleds as sliders where your kids can move the sled across as they put all the sounds together to form a word.
 Start with words that contain continuous sounds like /m/ and /f/, and then move on to words with stop sounds like /c/ and /b/.

 I found another clever activity for sounding out words over on Heidi Songs.
 This one uses plastic cups to work on middle sounds.
 You could easily use white cups and pretend they’re igloos or ice houses for a fun winter activity.
 Heidi also shares a smart kinesthetic trick for teaching middle sounds during whole group time.

 After recognizing and reading CVC words, writing CVC words will extend your kids’ learning.
 Practice with recording sheets in with the Hot Cocoa Winter CVC activities.
 Your kids will have a chance to trace and write their CVC words for maximum winter practice!

 Or, add an extra challenge and have your children write a story using their CVC words.
 Incorporate a winter theme for extra cold weather fun!

 CVC activities don’t have to be filling out worksheets and writing page after page of words.
 Winter-themed activities like Hot Cocoa Winter CVC activities and CVC Blending Sliders are great to use to build word recognition, understanding, and writing skills.
 Use these CVC activities at home or school to help your preK or kindergarten children learn and grow as readers and writers!

-Here is where you can subscribe to get the snowflake CVC word activity:
+Here is where you can grab the snowflake CVC word activity: